His briefing on Monday - The New York Times - Up News Info

 Two crises collide in the US USA

-Cities across the United States were on fire Sunday after a largely peaceful Saturday day of protests turned into a night of chaos and violence.
+Cities across the United States burned Sunday after a largely peaceful Saturday day of protests that turned into a night of chaos and violence.

+Hundreds of people were arrested when the police clashed with protesters angered by the police killings of African Americans.
+The videos showed officers using batons, tear gas, and rubber bullets against protesters.

 Emotions were already racing over the death toll from the coronavirus pandemic.
 The United States has the highest death count in the world, over 100,000, and has cut tens of millions of jobs.